 The Defence disputed the reasoning of the court in which the court referred to the ICTY jurisprudence, namely the verdict in the Celebici case, where the ICTY considered the cited Geneva Conventions to be so fundamental that they were deemed valid in both international and internal armed conflicts.
-In the view of the Defence, the ICTY case law in Celebici case did refer to a situation of occupation, which was not the case during the armed conflict in Kosovo.
+In the view of the Defence, the ICTY case law armed conflict in Kosovo.
 The Defence's view was that the implementation of Common Article 3 of the Geneva Conventions was only legitimate in the present case, and this Article does not refer to protected property, but only to protected persons.